AFEC 261 / EU Regulation

 Check My Air France Claim

-Free check · 5 years (France) · 6 years (UK routes) · 2–6 years (other EU countries) time limit · No fee unless you win
+Free eligibility check · 5 years (France) · 6 years (UK routes) · 2–6 years (other EU countries) time limit · Fee disclosed before signature

 01We Know Air France

-Air France operates 220+ aircraft from its Paris CDG and Orly (ORY) hubs, serving 200+ destinations worldwide.
+Air France operates a fleet of aircraft from its Paris CDG and Orly (ORY) hubs, serving destinations worldwide.
 The airline is part of the Air France-KLM group and a founding member of SkyTeam alliance.
-CDG's complex layout and chronic congestion contribute to delay rates exceeding 10% on European routes during peak periods.
+CDG's complex layout and chronic congestion contribute to elevated delay rates on European routes during peak periods.
 Air France's long-haul network (particularly to Africa and the Caribbean) includes some of the most valuable routes for EC261 claims.

 Our Success Rate